 Rugby player, driver, salesman, rugby coach and administrator, company director

-This biography, written by Robin C. McConnell, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Robin C. McConnell, was first published in the Dictionary of New Zealand Biography in 2000.

 John (Jack) Lorraine Sullivan was born on 30 March 1915 at Tahora, near Whangamomona, Taranaki.
 He was the son of Violet Anna Roos, who was New Zealand-born but of Danish and Norwegian descent, and her husband, George Sullivan, an Australian-born labourer and tunneller.
 Jack attended Raekohua School, Tangarakau, and played schoolboy rugby for King Country.
 He then joined New Plymouth’s Tukapa club and played for Taranaki from 1934 until 1940; he later became a life member of both his club and the Taranaki Rugby Football Union.
 His brothers Colin and George were also prominent in rugby, the former representing Taranaki and the latter becoming an international referee.
 On leaving school Jack worked as a grocer’s assistant and carpenter before joining the Texas Company (Texaco) as an oil-tanker driver in 1939.